Remuneration of the Board of Directors

 Musti Group shall publish its Remuneration Statement on the company’s website in accordance with the governance code.

-The Board of Directors decides on the company’s remuneration schemes and plans, such as short- and long-term incentive schemes as well as pension arrangements upon the recommendation of the Remuneration Committee and in accordance with the company’s effective remuneration policy.
+The Board of Directors decides on Musti Group’s remuneration schemes and plans, such as short- and long-term incentive schemes as well as pension arrangements, upon the recommendation of the Remuneration Committee and in accordance with the company’s effective remuneration policy.
+Musti Group will present a remuneration policy for approval to the shareholders for the first time at the Annual General Meeting 2021.

 The company operates a bonus scheme, which is determined by the Board of Directors of the company upon the recommendation of the Remuneration Committee and in accordance with the company’s effective remuneration policy.
 The CEO and the members of the management team are eligible to participate in the bonus scheme in accordance with the company’s bonus policy.
 The payment of annual bonuses is conditional upon attainment of key performance targets of the company.

 The bonuses of the CEO and the management team are based on personal targets and certain profitability targets set for the financial year.
-The maximum performance bonus is equivalent to an eight months’ full salary for the CEO and a four months’ full salary for the management team.
+The maximum performance bonus is equivalent to an eight months’ full salary for the CEO and a four months’ full salary for the members of the management team.